 Currently the Company lacks the necessary funds to proceed with its business operations over the next twelve months.
-As of December 31, 2009 the Company had no available cash.
-The Company must raise additional capital through a Private Placement Offering of equity or debt securities or merge with another Company or it will have to cease operations
+As of December 31, 2010 the Company had no available cash.
+The Company must raise additional capital through a Private Placement Offering of equity or debt securities or merge with another Company or it will have to cease operations.

-The License Agreement with JHU/APL was in default on December 31, 2009 and the Company was notified verbally on April 13, 2010 that the License Agreement was terminated for non-performance.
+The License Agreement with JHU/APL was terminated August 10, 2010 for non-performance.